-Activities that, done well, might demonstrate achievement of Additional Merit:
+Activities that, done well, might demonstrate the minimum level of achievement for Additional Merit:

-- Consistently very strong teaching evaluations (benchmarked by discipline, course level, and other considerations). - Participating in peer review with colleagues in other departments or significant mentoring of others' teaching.
+- Consistently very strong teaching evaluations (benchmarked by discipline, course level, and other considerations). - Participating in peer review with colleagues in other departments or significant mentoring of others' teaching. - Innovative advising and/or unusually heavy advising load. - Directing student research teams. - Teaching that contributes to institutional initiatives (e.g., team teaching, interdisciplinary teaching, cluster course teaching, service-learning, or teaching in conjunction with a residential learning community).

-- Innovative advising and/or unusually heavy advising load. - Directing student research teams. - Teaching that contributes to institutional initiatives (e.g., team teaching, interdisciplinary teaching, cluster course teaching, service-learning, or teaching in conjunction with a residential learning community). - Developing and/or maintaining clinical or other placement sites. - Contributing substantially to a program self-study, or academic assessment or accreditation activity in a curriculum area. - Other comparable achievements that contribute significantly to effective teaching.
+- Developing and/or maintaining clinical or other placement sites. - Contributing substantially to a program self-study, or academic assessment or accreditation activity in a curriculum area. - Other comparable achievements that contribute significantly to effective teaching.